Post-16 choices

 Applications to college

 If you have applied to college you will receive information on next steps from that college.
-They may ask you to bring predicted grades to enrolment or you may sit an assessment to make sure you're on the right level of course.
+They may ask you to bring predicted grades to enrolment or you may sit an assessment to make sure you are on the right level of course.

-If you have applied and don't hear from them – contact the college:
+If you have applied and do not hear back from them, contact the college.

 - Richard Taunton Sixth Form College